 - Receiving of Materials

 - Warehousing and storing

-- Please note that the above information is taken from a statistical website and is for informational purpose only.
+- Please note that the above information is taken from a statistical website for informational purposes only.

-Supply Chain Managers plays an important role in running a business.
-They are important in every sphere of the business.
+Supply Chain Managers play an important role in running a business.
+They are essential in every sphere of the business.
 The flow of the business process is as follows:

 Planning > Purchasing > Production > Transportation > Customer Service > Storage >Distribution.

-With the current scenario of globalization, it is the right time to get to the field of logistics and supply chain management.
-According to a study, employment in Supply Chain Management is likely to grow around seven percent between 2016 and 2026.
-Hence, employment growth will rise with the need for logistics resulting in growth of requirements in Supply Chain Management in a global economy.
+With the current scenario of globalization, it is the right time to get into the logistics and supply chain management field.
+According to a study, employment in Supply Chain Management is likely to grow by around seven percent between 2016 and 2026.
+Hence, employment growth will rise with the need for logistics resulting in the growth of requirements in Supply Chain Management in a global economy.

-This has been a guide to Career in Supply Chain Management.
-Here we have discussed the Education, Career Path in Supply Chain Management, Jobs, Salary and Career Outlook in Supply Chain Management.
+This has been a guide to a Career in Supply Chain Management.
+Here we have discussed the Education, Career Path in Supply Chain Management, Jobs, Salary, and Career Outlook in Supply Chain Management.
 You may also look at the following article to learn more –